ckaylor/fundamentals-of-gis/Lab_07_Raster_Analysis.pandoc.md

 # Data

-The data are from Costa Rica:
+Our focus in this lab will be the Los Santos Natural Forest Preserve in Costa Rica.
+We'll explore two different raster data sets that allow us to analyze terrain and imagery.

+DATA SOURCES
+There are three items you'll need to download (download instructions follow these descriptions):

 * [LosSantosNR](data/LosSantosNR.zip) - A zipped shapefile of the boundaries of the Los Santos Natural reserve in Costa Rica.
-* Please list satelite datasets with short description.
+* A Digital Elevation Model (DEM) of the Los Santos area created from the Space Shuttle in 2000 by the Shuttle Radar Topography Mission (SRTM).
+This DEM has a resolution of 1 Arc Second, or roughly 30 meters, depeding on latitude.
+For more information on the data from the STRM, go here: [https://lta.cr.usgs.gov/SRTM1Arc](https://lta.cr.usgs.gov/SRTM1Arc)
+* A LandsatLook image of the Los Santos area from the Landsat 8 OLI (Operational Land Imager). which provides (among other things) a natural color image of the Earth's surface taken from the Landsat8 satellite.
+For more information, go here: [https://lta.cr.usgs.gov/L8](https://lta.cr.usgs.gov/L8)

+DONWLOADING THE FILES
-The Los Santos National Reserve shapefile can be downloaded from the link above.
+The Los Santos National Forest Reserve shapefile can be downloaded from the link above.
+Once you have downloaded the shapefile, examining its properties (especially projection information and attributes) as in previous labs.

 Satellite imagery will be obtained from the [USGS EarthExplorer website](http://earthexplorer.usgs.gov).

+NOTE: In order to download the data you need for this lab, you'll first need to register with EarthExplorer.

 To download the satellite data:

 1. Go to <http://earthexplorer.usgs.gov>.
 The Search Criteria tab should be active (upper left), but if it isn't, click on it to select it.
 2. In the Coordinates tab, click Add Coordinate.
-Enter the coordinates 9° 32' North, 83° 54' West, as shown below:
+Enter the coordinates 9° 32' 0" North, 83° 54' 0" West, as shown below:

     ![](images/Lab7Fig1.jpg)\

-4. Click the `Data Sets >>` button at the bottom, and check the boxes for the following datasets:
+3. Click the Data Sets>> button at the bottom of the page, beneath the coordinates you just identified.
+In the resulting window, in the list at left, locate "Digital Elevation" and "Landsat" check the following two boxes underneath each respectively for the following datasets (as shown below):
 a.
+Digital Elevation/SRTM/SRTM 1 Arc-Second Global
+b.
 Landsat Archive/Collection 1 Level-1/L8 OLI/TIRS C1 Level-1

-    b.
-Digital Elevation/SRTM/SRTM 1 Arc-Second Global
-5. Go to the results tab and select the L8 OLI/TIRS C1 Level-1 option from the drop down menu.
-Search for and download the file named LC08_L1TP_015053_20170126_20170218_01_T1
+INSERT IMAGE 1 HERE

-6. Select the SRTM 1 Arc-Second Global option from the drop down menu and download the file with the entity id: SRTM1N09W084V3.
+4. In the Search Results, you'll see a drop down menue to identify which data set you are downloading.
+Select the SRTM 1 Arc-Second Global option from the drop down menu.

-    a.
-What is a digital elevation model?
+5. You should see only one file for the Los Santos Area, which has the entity id: SRTM1N09W084V3 (see image below).

+INSERT IMAGE 2 HERE

+6. Notice, there are several icons, one of which has a green arrow pointing down.
+That'd be the download button.
+When you click on this button, you'll see a pop-up which asks which file you'd like to download.
+For both this data set and the Landsat imagery below, select the GeoTIFF formatted file (which is simply a TIFF bitmap image with a georeference).

+INSERT IMAGE 3 HERE

-7. The Landsat file is a in a zip archive having the extension `.tar.gz`.
-Use 7-Zip to extract it.
+7. The Landsat file is a in a zip archive having the extension .tar.gz.
+Use 7-Zip or some other extraction utility to extract it.
 It may have a nested archive, meaning you will have to extract it twice.

+Question A. What is a digital elevation model?

+8. Go back to the to the results tab and select the L8 OLI/TIRS C1 Level-1 option from the drop down menu.
+You will observe that there are many possible files to choose from.
+This is because the Landsat 8 satellite passes by the region frequently (unlike the one-off shuttle mission that gave us the elevation data above).

+9. Following the same basic procedure as above, locate and download the file named LC08_L1TP_015053_20170126_20170218_01_T1 (NOTE: part of this file contains the date of that the image was acquired by Landsat 8 (26 January 2017 or 20170126)).

 ## Opening and Aligning Raster Data